bernardtbergh/bernardtbergh.github.io/projects.md

 # Project ideas:

+## LoraWAN IOT control
+1. LoraWAN!
+2. Make LoraWAN gateway with ethernet and 4G modules
+3. Make LoraWAN nodes with Analog, Digital, and Comms input
+4. Run a webserver on esp32 to set up Nodes and Gateways.

 ## Uncategorised
 1. Design and build DC variable load device
 1. Design and build VSD - multiphase sine wave simulator